cristiantobol/developer-toolcamp/session_01_configuration.md

 <a name="git"></a>
 ## What is Git?

-*“Git is a mature, actively maintained open source project originally developed in 2005 by Linus Torvalds, the famous creator of the Linux operating system kernel.
-A staggering number of software projects rely on Git for version control, including commercial projects as well as open source.”*
+> it is a mature, actively maintained open source project originally developed in 2005 by Linus Torvalds, the famous creator of the Linux operating system kernel.
+A staggering number of software projects rely on Git for version control, including commercial projects as well as open source.
 **Atlassian.com**

 <a name="installinggit"></a>